-- 2. Who will you be working with?
-List your partners (groups or people). limit 1,000 - 3.
+- 4. Who will you be working with?
+List your partners (groups or people). limit 1,000 - 5.
 Describe what you would do with this grant.
-(If this is for operating support, share your mission and an overview of your ongoing work expected through June 2023.
-To be eligible, there should be clear alignment with the four Community Placemaking objectives.) limit 2,500

-- 4. Racial equity is core to the Community Placemaking program.
-Is there anything else you want to share about how your efforts are led by, include and/or benefit Black, Indigenous, people of color or other historically marginalized communities? limit 1,500 - 5.
+(Applicants asking for operating support for your nonprofit, use this space to describe your mission and work expected through June 2025.
+To be eligible, there should be clear alignment with the four Community Placemaking objectives.) limit 2,500 - 6.
+Racial equity is core to the Community Placemaking program.
+Is there anything else you want to share about how your efforts are led by, include and/or benefit Black, Indigenous, people of color or other historically marginalized communities? limit 1,500 - 7.
 What kind of impact do you hope to have?
-How will your efforts help people feel more connected to each other? limit 1,500 - 6.
+How will your efforts help people feel more connected to each other? limit 1,500 - 8.
 Where will this happen?
-How will your efforts make people feel more connected to this place/these places? limit 1,500 - 7.
+How will your efforts make people feel more connected to this place/these places? limit 1,500 - 9.
 Is there anything else you want to say? limit 1,000